 I struggle to inhale as the extra eighty pounds of weight on my chest lifts slightly and the big KTM hurls around the finish of the second oval.
 My vision is blurred from the violence of the ride and my arms are burning anaerobic.
 The 150 mph and 80 degree banking are enough to mock Daytona, but the kicker is the shock loads.
 The concrete oval was poured in short sections fifty years ago.
 Since they have each settled at their own rate the riding experience is akin to being kicked in the chest ten times a second.
 The bike has been in sixth gear for over six minutes at anywhere from 80 to 100 percent throttle and the exhaust note from the solitary bike is reverberating around the bowl of the Contidrom causing worried looks to appear on the faces of the listening factory test riders.
 I tuck in as tight as I can and use what is left of my peripheral vision to watch 287, 288, 289... the KPH speedo is still climbing when I have to ease out for the next oval.

-so that proper liquid cooled motorcycles with fuel injection can be raced
+proper liquid cooled motorcycles with fuel injection can be raced now.
+Continental is

 This was my second trip to Germany at Continental's behest.
 Two years ago I had a harried visit to Hanover to sample their Sport Attack tires.
 The tires were good, as you would expect any premium street/track tire to be, and the facilities were impressive.
 I was told that Continental was committed to the motorcycle market for the long haul.

 She's a big girl but the tires kept pace with these sorts of antics for two days on the